 - East Coast Regional Environmental Characterisation (2011) – A multidisciplinary marine study by Limpenny et al. (2011) into the geology, biology and archaeology of an area covering approximately 3,300 km2 of the seabed off East Anglia.
 The study was conducted over a three-year period and has been funded by the Marine Aggregate Levy Sustainability Fund.

-- Appraisal of the occurrence of Annex I sandbank habitat (2008) – An initial appraisal of the occurrence of Annex I sandbank habitat was completed on Natural England’s behalf by Entec UK Ltd. in 2008.
+- Appraisal of the occurrence of Annex I sandbank habitat (2008) – An initial appraisal of the occurrence of Annex I sandbank habitat was completed on Natural England’s behalf by Entec UK Ltd in 2008.
 This work examined data from a variety of sources including windfarm and aggregate surveys, dedicated survey and modelling.

 - Potential cumulative impacts of aggregate dredging (2007) – Investigated the potential cumulative impacts of aggregate dredging on faunal communities and sediment composition by collecting benthic grab samples.
 Analysis by Cooper et al. (2007) for faunal and sediment composition to determine the cumulative impacts of aggregate dredging at multiple sites off the coast of Great Yarmouth, including locations within this SAC.